rolfoberholzer/ch-epr-adr-ppq/docs/3_UseCases.md

 Policy set(s) based on template 301 and referencing this healthcare professional shall be deleted.

-**UC301-4: The patient wants to prohibit both any access to his EPR by a particular healthcare professional**
+**UC301-4: The patient wants to prohibit any access to his EPR by a particular healthcare professional**

 A policy set based on template 301 shall be submitted after the onboarding of the patient.